 Low-Carb Diet Foods to Eat

 Eating a keto diet doesn’t have to be restrictive.
-In fact, there are so many healthful foods available to you on a low-carb eating plan.
+So many healthful foods are available to you on a low-carb diet.

 You can enjoy a variety of meats, including beef, pork, chicken, and fish.
 Fill your plate with plenty of leafy green and low-carb vegetables.
-And don’t forget eggs, nuts and nut butter, seeds, healthy oils, and some fruits such as berries.
+And don’t forget eggs, nuts and nut butter, seeds, healthy oils, and fruits such as berries.

 Get my simple weekly meal planner + access to my entire resource library!